 The Clinic has been particularly involved in cutting edge disarmament issues.
 The last 15 years have seen a major change in how international law deals with problematic weapons.
 Protecting civilians now drives the creation of weapons treaties, where national security was once the central concern.
 In this context, the Clinic has done extensive advocacy related to the development of new international law.
 We have brought field research and legal arguments to international treaty negotiations and provided legal advice to civil society.
 We have also been active in promoting strong implementation of adopted treaties.

 Our focus on armed conflict is not limited to disarmament treaties, however.
 We regularly investigate cases of civilian harm and advocate for legal and policy change.
-We have taken field missions to places such as Ethiopia, Lebanon, and Libya.
+We have taken field missions to places such as Ethiopia, Lebanon, Libya and Nepal.
 We have helped advance the concept of “making amends,” which calls on warring parties to assist victims of conflict.
 We have analyzed humanitarian problems associated with the use of explosive weapons in populated areas.
 We have also been examining the challenges of distinguishing civilians and soldiers in an era where the line between these two groups is frequently blurred.